Runner’s Tribe – Running Shoe Reviews

 The Pegasus 35 Turbo is a lightweight trainer that feels at ease during a slow recovery run, a hard tempo, or a fast fartlek.
 It is very versatile in nature.
 Not designed for super long runs, the shoe is pretty good for nearly anything else.
 If you are familiar with the traditional Pegasus range, this is simply a lightweight version designed for faster running.

-- Surface: Road, smooth trails.
+- Surface: Road, smooth trails, track sessions.